|H3N2 canine influenza in Los Angeles County, 2017

 exposed to the virus were identified, including 35 sick

 animals.
-H3N2 canine influenza was confirmed by laboratory
+Of the 35 sick dogs, H3N2 canine influenza was

 sick dogs died, however both were suffering

 from other unrelated illnesses.
-As of May 31st, 2017 all
+Ultimately, all of the other

-sick dogs have recovered and, the vast majority have been released from
+sick dogs have recovered and were released from

 isolation.
 Samples from several dogs were submitted to